ssinghbi02/elevator/README.md

 ## Synopsis

-The Elevator reads in raw instructions from file and to create a list of Command objects.
-Elevator has a controller which interpret raw command and provides sequence of instruction which elevator can understand.
+The Elevator reads in raw instructions from file within classpath and to create a list of Command objects.
+Elevator has a dependency controller which interpret raw command and provides sequence of instruction which elevator can understand.
 Elevator takes controller when instantiated.
-There are two type of controller which embed algorithm to compute path logic and elevator then displays path and distance.
+There are two type of controller (modeA and modeB) which embed algorithm to compute path logic and then elevator displays path and distance.

 ## Code Example